Layer-Edge/docs-V2/docs/community-and-support/index.md

 ## Grants

-Are you building a startup using Layeredge technology?
+Are you building a startup using LayerEdge technology?
 Apply by emailing [info@layeredge.io](mailto:info@layeredge.io).